-However, I have noticed, that we really don’t explain that to kids.
+However, I have noticed that we really don’t explain that to kids.
 We tend to say, “or else.”
 Take a bath or else you won’t get dessert.
 Do your homework or else you won’t be allowed to play video games.
-Then, if they take a bath and do their homework, they get ice cream and Little Big Planet.
+Then, if they take a bath and do their homework, they get ice cream and Angry Birds.
 There are corporeal rewards.
 There are negative consequences.

 When it comes to exotic animals, though, I’ve read that trainers almost entirely ignore bad behavior.
 Why?
 Because it’s a waste of time to pay attention to the bad behavior.
 It makes more sense for more intelligent animals to be motivated by rewards.

 So, even if you can see results in a reward system, it’s clear that a system of consequences only defers bad behavior and does nothing to inspire good behavior.
 In a way, I think it creates negative associations in kids.
 We teach them that the only reason to do their homework is to avoid being hassled and avoid punishment.
 It’s not about excelling or improving yourself as a person.
 There is no practical, reasoned motivation.

 Let’s look at fiction:

 In the Harry Potter series, we see anti-corporal punishment rhetoric when it comes to the house-elves.
 They have been trained so intensely by a culture of “or else” that they actually beat themselves when they misbehave or speak ill of their masters.
 You train slaves in the way you train animals.
 It’s an incredible power trip and it’s about forming individuals into servants of the system rather than constructing complex, thinking, reasoning, and critical people.
 You know, like you’re supposed to do when you have kids.